 Vicki is a Trailblazer Fellow (07-08) and Trailblazer Champion (12-13).

 Tamara Rojo CBE is Artistic Director and Principal Dancer of English National Ballet.
 She trained in Madrid at the Victor Ullate School and started dancing professionally at 17 with Ballet Victor Ullate.

 She received the Gold Medal and the Special Jury Prize at the 1994 Paris International Dance Competition resulting in an invitation from Galina Samsova, one of the judges, to join Scottish Ballet in 1996.
 A year later, she joined English National Ballet and within six months she was promoted to Principal.

 Susannah Simons is currently Director of Strategy at Showcase and freelance arts strategist.
-Until November 2013 she was Head of Development at The Space a pilot project developed as part of the BBC’s Public Value Partnership with Arts Council England and a senior strategist for BBC Radio and Music .
-She began her career in broadcasting as a presenter, presenting the PM programme on Radio 4 for 10 years , Today and The World at One ; Channel 4’s Business Daily and in 1992 she helped set up Classic FM .
+Until November 2013 she was Head of Development at The Space, a pilot project developed as part of the BBC’s Public Value Partnership with Arts Council England, and a senior strategist for BBC Radio and Music .
+She began her career in broadcasting as a presenter, presenting the PM programme on Radio 4 for ten years; Today and The World at One; Channel 4’s Business Daily and in 1992 she helped set up Classic FM .
 She returned to the BBC in 2002 as Head of Policy and Outreach for BBC Radio and Music.

-She was Chairman of the Youth Dance England for 2 years having served on the board for 10.
-She is also on the board of the Orchestra of the Age of Enlightenment, and is an advisor to Artis, a company looking at new ways of providing arts education in Primary schools.
+Susannah was Chairman of the Youth Dance England for two years having served on the board for ten.
+She is also on the board of the Orchestra of the Age of Enlightenment, and is an advisor to Artis, a company looking at new ways of providing arts education in primary schools.